sjorek/satis-github-scripts/README.md

 satis-github-scripts
 ====================

-Shell script helper~~s~~, useful to publish satis-repositories to github-pages.
+Shell script helper, useful to publish satis-repositories to github-pages.

-Adding the repository to *composer.json* and publish automatically:
+To publish satis-repositories automatically to github's pages add the following code-snippet to your *composer.json*:

     {
         …
+        "require-dev": {
+            "sj/satis-github-scripts": "dev-master",
+        },
         "repositories": [
             {
                 "type": "composer",